Aomi Kikuchi

 Artist Statement

 I make sculptures, wall pieces and garments using textiles and found objects to explore Japanese aesthetics and the philosophy of Buddha.
 They are “Wabi-Sabi”, the beauty found in imperfections, and ”Mono-no-aware”, the feeling of sympathy for changing or perishing phenomena or substances.
 Closely related to the philosophy of Buddha, these can be summarized in three key words: impermanence, insubstantiality, and suffering.
 My work addresses infinity as the succession of fleeting and brittle activities.
-I create art to inspire dialogue and reflection on these concepts through materials and aesthetic philosophies.
-With freedom and flexibility, I combine acquired knowledge and experiment.
+With freedom and flexibility, I combine acquired knowledge and experiment and create art to inspire dialogue and reflection on these concepts through materials and aesthetic philosophies.
 I actively use scraps that come from both my working practice and the environment around me.

 Bio